agronholm/apscheduler/docs/migration.rst

 :class:`Job`.
 See the documentation of each class (and read the tutorial) to understand their roles.

-**Executors** have been replaced by *workers*.
-Workers were designed to be able to run independently from schedulers.
-Workers now *pull* jobs from the data store instead of the scheduler pushing jobs directly to them.

 **Data stores**, previously called *job stores*, have been redesigned to work with multiple running schedulers and workers, both for purposes of scalability and fault tolerance.
 Many data store implementations were dropped because they were either too